 - Legal counsel

-- Any consulting fees
+- Some consulting fees

 SG&A costs cover a lot of essential functions

-Managing your SG&A expenses is critical for your startup’s profitability, but you need to be careful.
-Cutting SG&A costs can give your profits a quick boost, but that could be at the expenses of your long-term profitability.
-So cutting marketing and advertising costs could improve your bottom line in the short term, but you could be losing sales further down the road.
-Not hiring a professional accountant could cost you later if you don’t get the right tax credits, like the R&D tax credit, or if you end up paying fines and penalties because you’re not paying the right taxes in states where you do business.
-Not hiring an attorney to review legal contracts could mean you’re not getting the best deal.
+- Not hiring a professional accountant could cost you later if you don’t get the right tax credits, like the R&D tax credit, or if you end up paying fines and penalties because you’re not paying the right taxes in states where you do business.

 As an aside, if you’re trying to get a quick read on your startup’s profitability, you can take your sales revenue, subtract the cost of goods sold, and you’ll get gross profit.
 Subtract SG&A expenses from gross profit, and you’ll get your operating income.
 That’s a good process to know, and investors look closely at operating income.